UPDATED FEB 2, 2020

-This isn’t your average yoga class — it's like yoga x100.
-Which means you're in for a high-intensity workout that could very well have you lifting your arms during warrior pose while holding 5lb. weights in a room heated to 98º.
-And if the heat isn’t your thing, they fortunately offer unheated classes and flows for all fitness levels.
+This isn’t your average yoga class — it's like yoga x100, which means you're in for a high-intensity workout that could very well have you lifting your arms during warrior pose while holding 5lb. weights in a room heated to 98º.
+But if the heat isn’t your thing, they fortunately offer unheated classes and flows for all fitness levels.
 Either way, though, there will be sweat... lots of it.
-Unroll your mat at any of CorePower's MANY LA-area studios, wherever you are, there's likely one nearby.
+Unroll your mat at any of CorePower's many LA-area studios.
+Wherever you are, there's likely one nearby.

 In Venice Beach and Santa Monica, this local yoga studio is know for its vibrant and down-to-earth community and traditional, peaceful yoga flows.
 Yogis can take classes centered around breathwork and alignment or work up a sweat in Vinyasa, sculpting, and Power yoga practices.
 No worries if you're just getting started, either — their attentive instructors will be with you every step of the way and can easily modify poses to meet you where you are.

 Set and Flow on North La Brea Ave. is all about energizing flows, many of which take place in a heated room where the thermostat is set to between 95-100º.
-But you won't only sweat here, you'll also get your heart rate up in cardio-focused fusion classes like Fit & Flow that combines strengthening postures with weight training and their signature Set and Flow practice that takes their classic Set 26 class and adds in Power Flow movements.
-And since this studio features three giant workout rooms (10,000-square-feet a pop), you'll have plenty of room to stretch out (or sit down).
+But you won't only sweat here; you'll also get your heart rate up in cardio-focused fusion classes like Fit & Flow (which combines strengthening postures with weight training), and their signature Set and Flow practice that takes their classic Set 26 class and adds in Power Flow movements.
+And since this studio features three giant workout rooms (10,000-square-feet a pop), you'll have plenty of room to stretch out.

 In WeHo and Silver Lake, Angelenos will find this hip-hop yoga studio that you could say put bass-infused flows on the map.
-Sign up for a class and get ready for sweat drippin’, beat bumpin’ good time because Y7 combines heated, candlelit rooms, blaring music, and rhythm-based choreography for an experience that leads to deep breathing and a calming of the mind.
+Sign up for a class and get ready for a sweat drippin’, beat bumpin’ good time because Y7 combines heated, candlelit rooms, blaring music, and rhythm-based choreography for an experience that leads to deep breathing and a calming of the mind.
 Their two mainstay classes, WeFlowHard Vinyasa and WeFlowHard Slow Burn, will mesh best with yogis who handle gangsta rap like champs.